Benefits of natural gas-fuelled vehicles

 Source: Pathways for British Columbia to achieve its GHG reduction goals; Guidehouse, 2020, p11.

-Emissions reductions: fuelling with LNG or CNG compared with diesel or gasoline
+Emissions reductions: fuelling with LNG or CNG compared with diesel or gasoline3

-• GHG emissions: Natural gas vehicles emit up to 30 per cent fewer GHG emissions.
+- GHG emissions: Natural gas vehicles can emit up to 30 per cent fewer GHG emissions.

-• Nitrogen oxides (NOx): Natural gas vehicles emit up to 95 per cent fewer NOx.3
+- Nitrogen oxides (NOx): Natural gas vehicles emit up to 95 per cent fewer NOx.4

-• Particulate matter: Natural gas vehicles emit virtually no particulate matter.3
+- Particulate matter: Natural gas vehicles emit virtually no particulate matter.4

 Emission reductions: fuelling with RNG compared with diesel or gasoline

-• GHG emissions: RNG can be used seamlessly with natural gas engines, reducing GHG emissions by up to 20 to 30 per cent when replacing the combustion of conventional diesel fuel.3
+- GHG emissions: RNG can reduce GHG emissions by up to 20 to 30 per cent when replacing the combustion of conventional diesel fuel.4

-• Nitrogen oxides (NOx): Natural gas vehicles emit up to 95 per cent fewer NOx.3
+- Nitrogen oxides (NOx): Natural gas vehicles emit up to 95 per cent fewer NOx.4

-• Particulate matter: Natural gas vehicles emit virtually no particulate matter.3
+- Particulate matter: Natural gas vehicles emit virtually no particulate matter.4

-2Pathways for British Columbia to achieve its GHG reduction goals; Guidehouse, 2020, p11.
+3Pathways for British Columbia to achieve its GHG reduction goals;

 Carbon credits